yhlleo/RoadNet/README.md

 ## Citation

+Please cite this paper if you use this dataset:

 ```
 @article{liu2018roadnet,
 title={RoadNet: Learning to Comprehensively Analyze Road Networks in Complex Urban Scenes from High-Resolution Remotely Sensed Images},